How Does Verbenone Work?

 Verbenone and how it works.

 Because beetles are not strong flyers, their next tree host must be within a short distance.
-If that home is "full", they must continue travelling until they reach a good tree.
+If that home is "full", they must continue traveling until they reach a good tree.
 By forcing them to fly further and further, they succumb to exhaustion or simply can't find a suitable host and land in an inhospitable place where they die.

 Tree with pitch